LightKone/antidote-rest-server/README.md

 - Antidote port: `--antidote:port=8087`
 - REST server port: `--server:port=3000`

+## A QuickStart Tutorial
+There is a small [tutorial on the GitHub wiki](https://github.com/joaomlneto/antidote-rest-server/wiki/QuickStart) to help you get started:

 ## REST API
 Only implementing a subset of the available CRDTs in Antidote: